 Yes.
 You can contribute make before- or after-tax contributions as long as you’re under 75.
 If you’re between 65 and 75, you’ll need to meet the ‘work test’.
-Before making extra contributions you’ll need to consider the contribution caps.
+Before making extra contributions you’ll need to consider the contributions caps.

 Before-tax contributions are contributions you make to your super from your before-tax salary.
 Under tax law, they’re treated as concessional contributions.
 These contributions may reduce the income tax you pay, while giving your super savings a boost.
 This is known as ‘salary sacrificing’ and is organised through your employer’s payroll department.